nrfconnect/sdk-nrf/samples/net/http_server/README.rst

 ***************

 If you have issues with connectivity on nRF91 Series devices, see the `Cellular Monitor`_ documentation to learn how to capture modem traces to debug network traffic in Wireshark.
-Modem traces can be enabled by providing a snippet with the west build command using the ``-S`` argument as shown in the following example for nRF9161 DK:
+Modem traces can be enabled by providing a snippet with the west build command as shown in the following example for nRF9161 DK:

 .. code-block:: console

-   west build -p -b nrf9161dk/nrf9161/ns -S nrf91-modem-trace-uart
+   west build -p -b nrf9161dk/nrf9161/ns -- -Dhttp_server_SNIPPET="nrf91-modem-trace-uart"

 Dependencies
 ************